US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Legal Frameworks

-Both systems allow parents to challenge decisions.
-The US due process system is formal and litigious; parents can hire lawyers, subpoena records, and win compensatory education awards.
-The UK SEND Tribunal is also formal but rarely involves compensation; it focuses on whether the local authority's decision about EHCP provision was correct.
+Both systems let parents challenge decisions.
+The US due process is formal; parents can hire lawyers and get records.
+The UK SEND Tribunal is formal, but focuses on EHCP provision (Turnbull, 2005).
+Compensation is rare in the UK system (Finkelstein, 2000; Goodley, 2011).

 Practical Translation Tips for Teachers

 Tip 1: When reading US resources (RTI, PBIS, SDI, etc.), map to UK equivalents.
-US research on Response to Intervention is directly applicable to UK schools, but translate RTI's three-tier structure into the Graduated Approach: universal good teaching (Tier 1 / Quality First Teaching), targeted group intervention (Tier 2 / SEND Support), and individual specialist support (Tier 3 / EHCP or specialist placement).
+US research on Response to Intervention applies directly to UK schools.
+However, translate RTI's three-tier structure into the Graduated Approach.
+This means universal good teaching (Tier 1 / Quality First Teaching), targeted group intervention (Tier 2 / SEND Support), and individual specialist support (Tier 3 / EHCP or specialist placement).
 See the RTI guide and Quality First Teaching article to understand this bridge.

 Tip 3: Remember that a 504 Plan is not equivalent to an EHCP.
 A 504 Plan covers accommodations only and is school-based.
 An EHCP is local authority-issued and covers education, health, and care across settings.
-A child on a 504 might attend mainstream classes with accommodations; a child with an EHCP might attend mainstream, attend specialist classes part-time, or attend a specialist school.
+A child on a 504 Plan might attend mainstream classes with accommodations.
+A child with an EHCP might attend mainstream school, specialist classes part-time, or a specialist school.
 See 504 accommodations guide for US context and the SEND Hub for UK equivalents.

 Tip 4: When hearing about IEPs, ask: which system?
 US IEPs are school-based, annual, and legally binding.
-Some UK schools use "IEP" informally for SEND Support pupils, but this is not standard; the formal equivalent is an EHCP (for high-need pupils) or a school-based provision map.
+Some UK schools use 'IEP' informally for SEND Support learners, but this is not standard practice.
+The formal equivalent is an EHCP for high-need learners or a school-based provision map.
 Ask colleagues which system they mean to avoid confusion.

 Tip 6: Know the difference between SEND support and a legal category in the US.
-In the US, you might hear "She's a special ed student" or "He's categorised as emotional disturbance."
-This legal categorisation carries rights and can trigger due process protections.
-In the UK, saying a pupil has SEND does not imply a diagnosis or legal category; it simply means they need additional support.
+In the US, you might hear 'She's a special ed student' or 'He's categorised as emotional disturbance.'
+This legal categorisation gives rights and can trigger due process protections.
+In the UK, saying a learner has SEND does not imply a diagnosis or legal category; it simply means they need additional support.
 This is culturally significant: UK SEND is less stigmatised because it is not category-based.

 Frequently Asked Questions